OpenNyAI/Opennyai/docs/source/getting_started/Installation.rst

 Installation
 ============

-To get started using opennyai first create a new python virtual environment:
+To get started using opennyai first create a new conda environment:

 .. code-block::

-    python3 -m venv /path/to/new/virtual/environment
+    conda create -n opennyai python=3.8
-    source /path/to/new/virtual/environment/bin/activate
+    conda activate opennyai

 Install it using pip by running the following line in your terminal